Five Signs That You've Sustained Hair Damage and Need a Hair Cut

 Your hair feels rough and is hard to comb through.

 When your hair is healthy, cuticles rest flat against the hair shaft, Blaisure says.
 When it's damaged, the cuticle is raised, giving it a rough appearance.
 "This could indicate damage from heat tools, chemicals, or even hard brushing of the hair," she says.
-To protect your hair from further distress, Blaisure recommends using heat protective products, like Oribe Royal Blowout Heat Styling Spray ($69, shop.nordstrom.com) and combing hair starting at the ends and working your way up so that it doesn't tangle and break.
+To protect your hair from further distress, Blaisure recommends using heat protective products, like Oribe Royal Blowout Heat Styling Spray ($69, www.nordstrom.com) and combing hair starting at the ends and working your way up so that it doesn't tangle and break.

 The ends of your hair look frayed.